lucy-turner-WFIOKqiecQ0-unsplash

 For those within the CCCI/Cru family, you might want to refer your leaders to the wealth of Wellbeing resources we have on the staffweb.
 For everyone else, please feel free to use some of our pandemic resources for team leaders.

-Paul Cheesman works in Leadership Development and HR for CCCI / Cru.
+Paul Cheesman is a Leadership Development and HR specialist for CCCI / Cru and is known as our Global HR guru.
 He’s based in the UK and works with LDHR leaders worldwide.

 Leave a Comment